 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
 Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday, 8:00 A.M. to 4:30 P.M.
 Results and Interpretation: AFB Smear: Acid-fast bacilli seen on smears from this specimen.
 The acid-fast stain does not differentiate M. tuberculosis from other non-tuberculous mycobacteria.
 AFB Culture: Positive culture - Mycobacterial identification given.
 Negative culture - No mycobacteria were recovered from this specimen by culture.
 Client is notified of positive smear/culture, MTD or first positive M. tuberculosis complex culture.
 Referred isolate for identification: Provide specimen collection body site and date collected.
 Reference Range: Complete identification of clinically significant isolates.
 Antimicrobial susceptibilities performed on all initial isolates of M. tuberculosis complex.
 Drug resistant isolates will be tested for susceptibility to second-line anti-mycobacterial drugs.
 Anti-microbial susceptibilities performed on Mycobacterium other than M. tuberculosis complex isolated by request with justification for testing (immunocompromised patient, multiple site isolates, HIV patient, etc.).
-Additional Information: DNA probes (cultures only) available for M. tuberculosis complex, M. avium-intracellulare complex, M. gordonae and M. kansasii as indicated.
+Additional Information: DNA probes (cultures only) available for M. tuberculosis complex and M. avium- intracellulare complex, M. gordonae and M. kansasii as indicated.
+All other mycobacterial identification performed by Vitek MS MALDI-TOF.
 Purpose of Test: The AFB smear can determine the presence of mycobacteria in clinical specimens by microscopic examination.
 AFB smears are made from the sediments of specimens that have been decontaminated and concentrated by centrifugation for culture.
 Special solid and liquid growth media are inoculated with the concentrated specimen for isolation and identification of mycobacteria.
 Method: Standard reference procedures for stain and culture.
-Biochemical standard reference procedures are used for rapid growers.
 Interfering Substances: Propylene glycol, waxed containers, tap water (may contain saprophytic mycobacteria), antimicrobial therapy, food particles, mouthwash.
-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Nucleic Acid Amplification Assay: Will be done on all new smear positive patient specimens or referred specimen concentrates on patients with a high suspicion for active tuberculosis.
+Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Nucleic Acid Amplification Assay: Will be performed by Cepheid GeneXpert done on all new smear positive patient specimens or referred specimen concentrates on patients with a high suspicion for active tuberculosis.
 Patient must be on treatment < three (3) days or not at all.
 Test should not be requested routinely.
-In our experience, the sensitivity and specificity of the test on smear positive specimens is 98.7% and 97.8%, respectively.
-On smear negative specimens, the sensitivity and specificity is 62.2% and 98.9%, respectively.
-(Chest 2007; 132: 946-951)
+Please contact the laboratory at 443-681-3942 for further ordering guidance.